isabelaibarra/ercot-load-weather-analysis/README.md

 - Temperature alone explains a meaningful portion of electricity demand variability, though additional variables (such as humidity, day-of-week, and economic activity) would likely improve forecasting performance.
 - Electricity demand directly affects pricing and market conditions, so understanding how external factors like weather drive demand is critical for forecasting, risk management, and trading decisions.

+- analytical thinking, attention to detail, communication, ability to learn quickly

 ## Example Visualizations

 ### Load vs Temperature